 In addition to her counseling practice, Katherine’s experience includes litigation of cases involving patents, copyright, trademarks, licenses, and trade secrets in both trial courts and appellate courts.

-Prior to joining the firm, Katherine served as counsel with Amazon Web Services as well as legal counsel for several business units at Publicis Groupe (Re:Sources USA, a Publicis Groupe company), a French multinational advertising and public relations company.
+Prior to joining the firm, Katherine served as counsel with Amazon Web Services supporting its global data center engineering legal efforts globally.
+Katherine also previously served as in-house digital media legal counsel for several business units at Publicis Groupe (Re:Sources USA, a Publicis Groupe company), a French multinational advertising and public relations company.
 Before that, she was a managing associate in the intellectual property and litigation groups of another global law firm.

 Before Katherine became an attorney, she worked at a biotech startup in Boston in business development and patent portfolio management.